Alberto-Hache/the-crown/thecrown/docs/gamerules.md

 <img align="center" src="TheCrown_SoldierMovesInKingdom.png" width="250">

-### Limitations
+### Limitations to all pieces

 - Pieces cannot be leaped over.
 - The Prince can never be left in check!

 ## Checkmate - loss of turn

-A checkmated Prince must leave the board and… yield the turn.
+When checkmated, the Prince must leave the board and… yield the turn.

 <img align="center" src="TheCrown_Checkmate.png" width="250">

-NOTE: The game goes on since the opponent  is not yet king.
+NOTE: This game would go on since the opponent is not yet king.

 ## Soldier promotion